krzemienski/awesome-from-stars/README.md

 * [bitmovin/bitmovin-player-react-native](https://github.com/bitmovin/bitmovin-player-react-native): Official React Native bindings for Bitmovin's Mobile Player SDKs.
 * [bitmovin/bitmovin-player-ui](https://github.com/bitmovin/bitmovin-player-ui): The Bitmovin Adaptive Streaming Player UI
 * [bitmovin/bitmovin-player-web-samples](https://github.com/bitmovin/bitmovin-player-web-samples): Showcases build around the Bitmovin Adaptive Streaming Player, demonstrating usage and capabilities of the HTML5 based HLS and MPEG-DASH player, as well as the Flash based Fallback.
+* [gitbito/bitoai](https://github.com/gitbito/bitoai): Bito’s AI helps developers dramatically accelerate their impact.
+It’s a Swiss Army knife of capabilities that can 10x your developer productivity and save you an hour a day, using the same models as ChatGPT!
 * [huiping192/BitrateGraphGenerator](https://github.com/huiping192/BitrateGraphGenerator): Bitrate Graph Generator is a web application that generates graphs of video and audio bitrates from a given video URL using the plotbitrate library.
 * [XuebingZhao/BitratePlotter](https://github.com/XuebingZhao/BitratePlotter): A simple Python script to plot video bitrate graph using ffprobe, thus support the newest codec like HEVC, AV1
 * [bitrise-io/bitrise](https://github.com/bitrise-io/bitrise): Bitrise runner CLI - run your automations on your Mac or Linux machine -